-As Computer Science major, you’ll study the algorithmic processes that create, describe, and transform information.
+As a Computer Science major at St. Edward's University, you’ll study the algorithmic processes that create, describe and transform information.

 The Computer Science Department offers three degree options for students interested in studying Computer Science: